irearroyo/ccc-lab2/README.md

 ## 3. Introduction

-This lab is divided into two main parts:

-**Part 1: Manual Configuration**: You will manually configure AWS resources through the AWS Console to understand the underlying concepts.
+**Manual Configuration**: You will manually configure AWS resources through the AWS Console to understand the underlying concepts.

 The architecture diagram below shows the final API layout used in this lab: